chadblack/LatAmSport2019/calendar.md

 the United States in the 1920s and 1930s," *Journal of Sport History*, 39.3 (2012): 487-506.

-* David Sheinin, "Boxing in the Making of Colombian *Costeño* Identity," in Sheinin, *Sports Culture in Latin American History*.

 ### Thursday, February 28, 2019

 **Readings:**